jdede/inet-showcases/_docs/general/pcaprecording/index.md

 - ppp: 204

 TODO: where to check other ones

+TODO: how to record other level frames, like IPv4

 The modules to record can be specified by the `moduleNamePatterns` parameter, which takes a space separated list of module names.
 For selecting a module vector, `[*]` can be used.
 The recorded modules are on the same level in the hierarchy as the PCAP recorder module.
 The default value for the `moduleNamePatterns` parameter is `wlan[*] eth[*] ppp[*] ext[*]`, so it records the most commonly present interfaces.